What Does Broadway Leadership Look Like?Aug 25, 2021

 As actors (and human beings), we have a capacity and the ability to speak up.
 I'm begging you, please don’t be afraid to use your voice!
 Silence is complicity, and we each can be leaders if we make the decision to do so.

 I think investing in Broadway should be investing in leaders who look like us and know how to lead.
-Broadway should demand that all stage managers, producers, company managers, etc. have quality leadership training like any other million dollar business.
+Broadway should demand that all stage managers, producers, company managers, and directors have quality leadership training like any other million dollar business.

 The unions must uphold their rules of keeping the company and their jobs safe, so artists aren’t afraid to say to someone in a leadership position, “That is not right,” without fear of losing their jobs.
 And these policies must exist not just on paper but in practice in real life.